Automotive industry in Serbia: Ikarbus

-IMK 14. oktobar Kruševac
+IMK 14. oktobar

 IMK 14. oktobar Kruševac was a company specialized in the production of heavy machinery and equipment.
 With its headquarters in Kruševac, it maintained production facilities in Varvarin, Brus and Ražanj.
 The company was established and in 1923 and declared bankruptcy in January 2016.

 IMR

 Industrija Motora Rakovica was a tractor manufacturer based in Rakovica, Belgrade.
 Founded in 1927 as Zadrugar, they closed in 2015.

 IMT

 Industry of Machinery and Tractors (IMT) has produced tractors and agricultural machinery since the 1950s.
 It went into bankruptcy procedure in 2016.
 In April 2018, IMT was sold to TAFE.
 Production is reactivated in Jarkovac, as the Belgrade factory was excluded from sale.

 Neobus

 Neobus was a bus manufacturer based in Novi Sad.
 Founded in 1952 as Autokaroserija, they cooperated closely with Slovenian manufacturer TAM.
 In 1992, with the independence of Slovenia, the cooperation ended and Autokaroserija became an independent bus manufacturer and changed its name to Neobus.
 In 2012 the Neobus went into bankruptcy.